replaceitem/carpet-discarpet/docs/pages/functions/interactions/get-global-application-commands.md

 {% include 'warning-blocking.md' %}

-Returns a list of all global application commands of the bot.
+Return a list of all global application commands of the bot.
 This includes:

 - [Slash commands](/values/commands/slash-command.md)
 - [User context menus](/values/commands/user-context-menu.md)